MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/newbie.md

 3. Download the correct version

-    [MAA official website](https://maa.plus/) will automatically selects the correct version architecture, which for most users reading this article should be Windows x64.
+    [MAA official website](https://maa.plus/) will automatically select the correct version architecture, which for most users reading this article should be Windows x64.

 4. Unzip correctly